1. Bicom Systems

 Reloading the complete Asterisk configuration

-In cases, and not limited to, where you did manual modifications to Asterisk dialplan, you need to reload the complete configuration of the Asterisk subsystem which can be done by a simple command:
+In cases, and not limited to, where you did manual modifications to the Asterisk dial plan, you need to reload the complete configuration of the Asterisk subsystem which can be done by a simple command:

 reload

-This will reload all the configuration related to Asterisk telephony engine.
+This will reload all the configurations related to the Asterisk telephony engine.

 Restarting the Asterisk

-If reloading of Asterisk is not enough for the changes made, or there is other reason to do so, you can restart complete Asterisk with:
+If reloading Asterisk is not enough for the changes made, or there is another reason to do so, you can restart complete Asterisk with:

 restart now